waitinfuture/emapreduce/intl.en-US/Quick Start/Create E-MapReduce/Create a cluster.md

 **Note:**

--   If it is a Pay-As-You-Go cluster, the cluster is created immediately, and you are taken back to the **Cluster List** page where you can see a cluster in **Cluster Creation** status.
+-   If it is a Pay-As-You-Go cluster, the cluster is created immediately, and you are taken back to the **Overview** page where you can see a cluster in **Initializing** status.
 It takes several minutes to create the cluster.
 After creation, the cluster is switched to the **Idle** status.
 -   For subscribed clusters, the cluster is not created until the order is generated and paid.

 ## Creation failure {#section_jtk_gz4_y2b .section}